 Also, I’d recommend staining before assembling the rods instead of after, since wood glue can discolor the wood a bit, and staining really brings that out.

 Step 4: Install Brackets and Add Curtains

-If you're not sure how to install the brackets on your walls, check out this post here about hanging curtain rods.
-It's specifically for people with plasters walls, but drywall is not significantly different (you just have to use the provided drywall anchors a lot more often...)
+It’s specifically for people with plaster walls, but drywall is not significantly different (you just have to use the provided drywall anchors a lot more often…)

 I am so pleased with how these turned out.
 I was a little concerned about if they’d hold the weight of my curtains; they’re blackout curtains, so they’re pretty heavy, but the curtain rod handles them just fine!

 I did this process for my smaller curtain window too.
 I actually think it looks even better there, since the seam is completely hidden by the middle support bracket!

 I’m so glad I did this process; it was simple, and definitely cheaper than purchasing the super-long $50 curtain rods!